Jira Issue Recovery Guide: How To Restore Deleted Issues In Jira

 Why should you back up your Jira data?

 Another reason is the Shared Responsibility.
-Let’s not forget – the user is responsible for its account’s data within the Atlassian Cloud Security Shared Responsibility Model.
-What about the provider’s duties?
-It is responsible for the security of its service and infrastructure.
+Let’s not forget – the user (or customer) is responsible for his account’s data within the Atlassian Cloud Security Shared Responsibility Model.

 One more aspect, that’s worth our attention is security compliance.
 If your organization is about to pass and comply with security protocols, like GDPR, SOC 2, HIPAA, or ISO 27001, then backup and Disaster Recovery strategy is a necessary measure.